 To assign to others

-- Sign in to Windows Store for Business.
+- Sign in to Microsoft Store for Education.

 Click Invite people.

 Type the name, or email address of the student or group you want to assign the app to, and then click Assign.

 You can only assign the app to students with work or school accounts.
 If you don't find the student, you might need to add a work or school account for the student.

 Students will receive an email with a link that will install the app on their PC.

 Click Get the app to start the app install in Windows Store app.

 After installing the app, students can find Minecraft: Education Edition in Windows Store app under My Library.
 Windows Store app is preinstalled with Windows 10.